 - Event will involve stargazing and observing the skies through telescopes weather permitting

-This event is being organised by Wells & Mendip Astronomers.
-For details of how to contact them and for more information about this event see "Event bookings & availability" below.
-Please check that this event is indeed going ahead before travelling.
+This event is being organised by Wells & Mendip Astronomers who should be contacted if you have any queries.
+Please confirm this event is indeed going ahead before travelling.
 If you do attend it would be fantastic if you could let the organiser know you found them via Go Stargazing!

 Location darkness on Saturday 25th March 2017